linode/docs/docs/development/version-control/manage-distributed-version-control-with-mercurial.md

 ### Retrieve Content from Remote Repositories

 In many cases when you begin working on a project with Mercurial, you will be downloading a repository, or *cloning* the project.
-This creates a complete and independent copy of the repository on your local system.
+This creates a complete and independent copy of the repository on your local system:

     hg clone http://www.example.com/lollipop/

 In this instance, the URL `http://www.example.com/lollipop/` refers to the server hosting the repository in question.
-Once downloaded, you'll be able to manipulate files, create content, or remove content, *and* commit those changes incrementally to create a work history.
+Once downloaded, you'll be able to manipulate files, create content, or remove content, and commit those changes incrementally to create a work history.

 As time passes you will probably want to update your local repositories with the changes.
 Use the `pull` command to download all changes to the remote repository since your initial clone, or the last time you ran a pull: